OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-30.md

 ## Genesis 30:4

-So she gave him her maid Bilhah as a wife, and Jacob went in to her.
+So she presented her maid Bilhah to Jacob as a wife, and Jacob was with her.

 ## Genesis 30:5